Winyah Master Naturalist

 No special equipment is required to participate in the course other than a good pair of shoes that can get wet and muddy.
 A backpack, binoculars, and camera are recommended.
 This is a field-based class that involves some off-trail hiking where there may be a lack of bathroom facilities, and exposure to heat, cold, rain, insects, water, mud and fun.

-This year classes will be on Saturdays, starting at 8:30 AM and ending at 3 PM.
+Classes will be on Fridays, from 8:30 AM to 3 PM, March 1st to May 31st.
 We will be exploring North Inlet, Hobcaw Barony, Huntington Beach, the Black River Cypress Preserve, Francis Marion National Forest, and other fascinating local habitats as we develop skills to be stewards of our local habitats.
 Students will be participating in volunteer and community science projects throughout the class.

 Date Topics Location